nechoventsi/fitsreduphot/README.md

 # fitsreduphot

-Image reduction and aperture photometry scripts
+Draft Jupyter Notebook versions of a FITS image reduction and aperture photometry scripts for astronomical data I'm working on.
+The photometry one is generaly working, although it needs more work and some explanations via commenting.